Anti-social behaviour

 What is anti-social behaviour?

 Anti-social behaviour is a range of behaviours that can cause nuisance and annoyance, or harm and distress to a person.
-It's a wide range of unacceptable activity, and includes things like:-
+It's a wide range of unacceptable activity.

 - Noise – including loud music, banging, DIY at unsocial hours, loud parties, frequent visitors at unsocial hours (NB we at Crimestoppers cannot take information about noise complaints - only your local authority can deal with these.
 Find my local authority).